Raymond F. Boyce: SQL

 SQL was initially co-developed at IBM by Boyce alongside Donald D. Chamberlin in the early 1970s.
 Initially called SEQUEL (Structured English Query Language) and based on their original language called SQUARE (Specifying Queries As Relational Expressions).
 SEQUEL was designed to manipulate and retrieve data in relational databases.
-By 1974, Chamberlin and Boyce published “SEQUEL: A Structured English Query Language” which detailed their refinements to SQUARE and introduced us to the data retrieval aspects of SEQUEL.
+By 1974, Chamberlin and Boyce published “SEQUEL: A Structured English Query Language” which detailed their refinements to SQUARE and introduced the data retrieval aspects of SEQUEL.
 It was one of the first languages to use Edgar F. Codd's relational model.
 SEQUEL was later renamed to SQL by dropping the vowels, because SEQUEL was a trade mark registered by the Hawker Siddeley aircraft company.
 Today, SQL has become the most widely used relational database language.

-Boyce-Codd normal form
+Boyce–Codd normal form

 Boyce–Codd normal form (BCNF) was developed in 1974 by Boyce and Edgar F. Codd.
 It is a type of normal form that is used in database normalization.
 The goal of relational database design is to generate a set of database schemas that store information without unnecessary redundancy.
 Boyce-Codd accomplishes this and allows users to retrieve information easily.
 Using BCNF, databases will have all redundancy removed based on functional dependencies.
 It is a slightly stronger version of the third normal form.